basho/basho_docs/source/languages/en/riak/dev/using/application-guide.md

 * [[Data Modeling with Riak Data Types]] --- An object modeling example that relies on Riak Data Types

+**Note**: Riak Data Types can be used in conjunction with Riak Search, meaning that the data stored in counters, sets, and maps can be indexed and search just like any other data in Riak.

 #### When to use Riak Data Types

 * **When your data fits** --- If the data that you're storing can be